The School of Antioch and Theodore of Mopsuestia

 - Professor Swete: Page 946 of A Dictionary of Christian Biography, Literature, Sects and Doctrines, Being a Continuation of 'The Dictionary of the Bible'

-That Theodore believed in the final restoration of all to God is clear to these scholars, even thought they likely did not agree with his conclusions.
+That Theodore believed in the final restoration of all to God is clear to these scholars, even though they likely did not agree with his conclusions.
 Even those who have done evil their entire lives “will be made worthy” of God’s blessings, as they repent of their sins and experience His cleansing judgment and forgiveness.
 Swete shows that even a punishment belonging to eternity need not be eternal in duration, although I would argue that the Greek word aionios, which we find in the Scriptures would better be translated as “belonging to the age to come” than “belonging to eternity.”
 Regardless, it is clear that Theodore did not view aionios punishment as unending in duration.

 The assertions of these scholars are definitively supported by Theodore’s own words: